AbdallahMohsen22/My_Projects/README.md

 Under the direction of the CIO,  the Director of Analytics and AI forms a task force of internal data architects, business analysts, and purchasing buyers to select a No-Limits Analytics solution: Incorta.

-In this case study project, as a business analyst, we can will help TBC generate new profitability insights using Incorta.
+In this case study project, as a business analyst, we can help TBC generate new profitability insights using Incorta.

 ----------------------------------------------------------------------------------------------------------------------------
 * State and City by Population